narke/OSDevAsm/README.md

-# Einherjar
+# OSdevAsm
-Operating system for PowerPC Macs and x86-64 PCs.
+A little bit of OSdev for x86 and amd64 in asm.